MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/category-requests-from-vendors.md

 ## Vendor category request workflow setup
 The **Vendor category request workflow** must be set up in the procurement and sourcing workflows.
 Vendors will submit new category requests that you can review and approve.
 Requested procurement categories are added to a vendor account after a category request is approved.

 The following example shows how to set up a simple **Vendor category request workflow** with a single approver.
-You'll need to review your internal processes to determine what workflow setup is appropriate for your agency.
+You'll need to review your internal processes to determine the appropriate workflow set up for your agency.

 1. **Open Procurement and sourcing > Setup > Procurement and sourcing workflows**.
 2. Select **New** from the Action Pane.